-RLM 504 - Life Together II: Relational Ethics for Church and Leadership 2 Credits
+RLM 504 - Life Together II: Relational Ethics for Church and Leadership

-Prerequisites: RLM 503
+Prerequisites: RLM 503, concurrent with RLM 531

 As the second of a two-part course combining praxis-focused field experience, classroom instruction, and intentional community, this course considers applied relationality for church and leadership with a focus on pastoral ethics and intentional, creative care for the faith community.
 Students will be expected to develop a personal philosophy of ministry.